Samy Mmaee

-Samy Mmaee A Nwambeben (سامى ماي; born 8 September 1996) is a professional footballer who plays as a centre-back for Ferencváros.
+Samy Mmaee A Nwambeben (سامى ماي; born 8 September 1996) is a professional footballer who plays as a centre-back for Qarabağ on loan from Croatian club Dinamo Zagreb.
 Born in Belgium, he represents Morocco at international level.

 Club career

-Mmaee joined Standard Liège in 2013 from Gent.
+Mmaee's first club was KV Zuun, moving at the age of nine with his younger brother Ryan to RWDM Brussels, where he would stay for five years, prior to joining Gent in 2010, and, in 2013, Standard Liège.
 On 25 July 2014, he made his Belgian Pro League debut with Standard Liège against Charleroi.

+Ferencváros

 Mmaae was signed by Nemzeti Bajnokság I club Ferencvárosi TC in 2021.

+On 5 May 2023, he won the 2022–23 Nemzeti Bajnokság I with Ferencváros, after Kecskemét lost 1–0 to Honvéd at the Bozsik Aréna on the 30th matchday.

+On 20 April 2024, the Ferencváros–Kisvárda tie ended with a goalless draw at the Groupama Aréna on the 29th match day of the 2023–24 Nemzeti Bajnokság I season which meant that Ferencváros won their 35th championship.

+On 15 May 2024, Ferencváros were defeated by Paks 2–0 in the 2024 Magyar Kupa Final at the Puskás Aréna.

+At the end of the 2023–24 Nemzeti Bajnokság I season, he left the club.

+Qarabağ

+On 17 July 2025, Mmaee joined the Azerbaijan Premier League side Qarabağ on loan from Dinamo Zagreb.

 International career

 Mmaee was born in Belgium to a Cameroonian father and Moroccan mother.
 He is a youth international for Belgium.
 He represented the Morocco national team in a friendly 3–1 win over Senegal on 9 October 2020.

 Personal life

 Mmaee's brothers Ryan, Camil, and Jack Mmaee are also professional footballers.